UBB-SDI-23/Lab-2/README.md

 ----

 Continue working on the application from the previous assignment.
-Push the changes to this repository.
+Push your project to this repository.

 You will need to:
 - Add at least 2 more entities with at least `5` attributes each: you should have at least `3` entities in total, let's call them `E1`, `E2`, `E3`.